Residential care: secure, compassionate assisted living

 The Room Prices (RAD) and Daily Accommodation Payment (DAP) amounts quoted above are current as of today and may change (in line with interest rate adjustments) for entry dates after the 1st July.
 When there are changes to the interest rate, RFBI will update the new DAP based on the new quarterly interest rate.

-Optional additional costs (ie not including the accommodation price for the room) associated with the room
+Additional services (ie not including the accommodation price for the room) associated with the room

 For more information about Aged Care Fees and Charges you can visit the My Aged Care website or speak to one of our team members at 1800 181 959.